Annie Lisle

 "Annie Lisle" is an 1857 ballad by Boston songwriter H. S. Thompson, which was first published by Moulton & Clark of Newburyport, Massachusetts, and later by Oliver Ditson & Co.
-It is about the death of a young maiden, by what some have speculated to be tuberculosis.
-However, the lyric does not explicitly mention tuberculosis, or "consumption" as it was called then.
-The song might have slipped into obscurity had the tune not been adopted by countless colleges, universities, and high schools worldwide as their respective alma mater songs.
+It is about the death of a young maiden, by what some have speculated to be tuberculosis, though the lyrics do not mention tuberculosis (or "consumption", as it was called then).
+The song might have slipped into obscurity had the tune not been adopted by countless colleges, universities, and high schools worldwide as the tune for their alma mater songs.